deep-thought-labs/drive/docs/node-operations.md

 - When you want quick access to all operations in one place

 **Example workflow:**
-1. Launch interface: `docker compose exec infinite-mainnet node-ui`
+1. Launch interface: `./drive.sh exec infinite-mainnet node-ui`
-2. Navigate to "Key Management" → "Generate Key (Dry-Run)"
+2. Navigate to "Key Management" → "Generate and Save Key" or "Add Existing Key from Seed Phrase"
 3. Follow prompts to create a key
 4. Return to main menu and navigate to "Advanced Operations" → "Initialize with Recovery"
 5. Complete initialization through the interface